Bugging In vs Bugging Out: Have you Planned for Both Options?

 Bugging out considerations: When Getting Out of Dodge is your only option.

 - A detailed evacuation plan and you must know it like the back of your hand.
-This means constantly reviewing your route, practicing your get away, and knowing what things need to happen before you make the decision to bug out.
+This means regularly reviewing your route, practicing your get away, and knowing what things need to happen before you make the decision to bug out.

 - A bug out location: Leaving without a place to go is not a plan.
 If you plan on bugging out, you need to have a predetermined bug out location or emergency shelter already in place.
 Planning on living in the wild, unless you are an extremely experienced outdoorsman, is a recipe for disaster.
 Wilderness living should only be considered if you have an adequate shelter already in place.